 History of New England Society in the City of New York

-The New England Society in the City of New York (NES) was founded on May 6, 1805 and is one of the oldest social and charitable organizations in the United States.
-Established to promote "friendship, charity, and mutual assistance" among and on behalf of New Englanders living in New York, NES celebrates New England heritage through its philanthropic outreach, social events and cultural activities.
-One of its signature programs is the annual New England Society Book Awards, which recognize books of merit that honor New England and its culture.
-Its charitable focus is education and historic preservation.
-The NES Scholarship Program funds New York City students at New England colleges and universities, and the Central Park Monument Fund was recently launched to preserve the Park's historic statues and monuments.
+The New England Society in the City of New York (NES) was founded on May 6, 1805, and is one of the oldest social and charitable organizations in the United States.
+Established to promote "friendship, charity, and mutual assistance" among and on behalf of New Englanders living in New York, NES celebrates New England heritage through philanthropic outreach, social events and cultural activities.
+Our charitable focus is education.
+The NES Scholarship Program assists New York City students at New England colleges and universities.
+Another signature programs is the annual New England Society Book Awards, which recognize books of merit that honor New England and its culture.

 NES also has a long, distinguished history of helping those in need.
-As noted above, NES was founded in 1805, and as early as 1806, the organization started a robust philanthropic program that encompassed social services such as distributing firewood for cooking and heating to those in need, providing annuities to impoverished widows and funding special projects created by inventive New England minds.
+As early as 1806, we started a robust philanthropic program that encompassed social services such as distributing firewood for cooking and heating to those in need, providing annuities to impoverished widows and funding special projects created by inventive New England minds.
 Over the years, NES also responded to those suffering from natural disasters, providing funds for relief in the wake of the severe Vermont floods in 1927.
-In 1945, NES decided to focus its philanthropic outreach on education, and the organization launched its College Students' Loaning Fund which provided emergency loans to students at New England colleges and universities.
+In 1945, NES focused its philanthropic outreach on education and launched the College Students' Loaning Fund which provided emergency loans to students at New England colleges and universities.
 Over 75,000 students received loans during the program's 45-year period.
-In 1953, NES expanded its educational outreach and launched the NES Scholarship Program to provide access to higher education to deserving young scholars.
-To date, NES has provided over 100 scholarships.
-Though these eleemosynary initiatives have evolved over time, the underlying mission of assistance has remained constant.
+In 1953, we expanded our educational outreach and launched the NES Scholarship Program to help fund New York City students attending colleges and universities in New England.
+NES scholarships reduce student loan liability, lend confidence and provide a sense of achievement to deserving young scholars.
+Though our charitable initiatives have evolved over time, the underlying mission of assistance has remained constant.

-Beginning in the 19th century, NES made many cultural contributions both locally and in New England.
+Since 19th century, we have made many cultural contributions both locally and in New England.

-- In 1868, a bust of New Hampshire native Daniel Webster, politician and orator, by sculptor Thomas Ball was presented by a member of NES and is now on permanent loan to Dartmouth College.
+- In 1868, a bust of the statesman, politician, orator and New Hampshire native Daniel Webster by sculptor Thomas Ball was presented to the Society by a member of NES.
+The bust is now on permanent loan to Dartmouth College.
 The work was so well received that Ball went on to create a full-figure statuette of Webster.
 In 1870, Gordon W. Burnham commissioned a larger-than-life sized version of this statuette for Central Park.
 The statue is currently installed on West Drive near the West 72nd Street entrance.

 - In 1885, NES commissioned a bronze statue of a pilgrim by noted sculptor John Quincy Adams Ward, which was titled The Pilgrim and erected near the East 72nd Street entrance of Central Park.
 It is from this sculpture that Pilgrim Hill gets its name.
 On June 4, 1985, a rededication ceremony was held to mark the statue's centennial.

-- In 1920, NES donated $50.000 to build a fireproof portico for Pilgrim Hall (U.S. National Register of Historic Places), which houses the Pilgrim Hall Museum in Plymouth, Mass., the oldest continuously operated public museum in the country, having opened its doors in 1824.
+- In 1920, NES donated $50,000 to build a fireproof portico for Pilgrim Hall (U.S. National Register of Historic Places) in Plymouth, Mass.
+The Hall houses the Pilgrim Hall Museum, the oldest continuously operated public museum in the country, having opened its doors in 1824.

 - In 1933, NES funded the construction of a replica of the Aptucxet Trading Post in Bourne, Mass., on Cape Cod.
 The post was established in 1627 to encourage trade among the Pilgrims and Native Americans.